go-goyave/filter/README.md

 Some database engines such as PostgreSQL provide operators for array operations (`@>`, `&&`, ...).
 You may encounter issue implementing these operators in your project because of GORM converting slices into records (`("a", "b")` instead of `{"a", "b"}`).

-To fix this issue, you will have to implement your own variant of `ConvertArgsToSafeType` so it returns a **pointer** to a slice with a concrete type instead of `[]interface{}`.
+To fix this issue, you will have to implement your own variant of `ConvertArgsToSafeType` so it returns a **pointer** to a slice with a concrete type instead of `[]any`.
 By sending a pointer to GORM, it won't try to render the slice itself and pass it directly to the underlying driver, which usually knows how to handle slices for the native types.

-**Example** (using generics with go 1.18+):
+**Example** (using generics):
 ```go
 type argType interface {
 	string | int64 | uint64 | float64 | bool